 An ongoing priority for the IRC in Salt Lake City is to ensure people at higher risk for the illness have the information and resources they need to stay safe and healthy.
 Our team worked tirelessly to provide individualized outreach to 500 refugee families—over 2,000 individuals—served by the IRC in Salt Lake City.
 Between outreach and various resources, we have worked to keep refugee communities up to date with safety guidelines and COVID-19 information.

 We appreciate all you do year-round to support newcomers in our community.
-A sincere thank you to our volunteers as well who have worked through extraordinary circumstances to help us pivot and bolster our programs in a remote a virtual world.
+A sincere thank you to our volunteers as well who have worked through extraordinary circumstances to help us pivot and bolster our programs in a remote and virtual world.
 Together, we have ensured our newest neighbors feel supported during the COVID-19 pandemic.
 Our work continues.
 The IRC in Salt Lake City will be here for refugees and immigrants no matter what.
 Thanks for being right here with us.

 Impacts on our work in Salt Lake City:

 - Staff from across programming in Salt Lake City reached out to hundreds of refugee families—over 2,000 individuals—in April 2020 to check on their health and safety, gain a better understanding of the unique challenges each family faces, and work on an individualized response plan for high-risk individuals.
 We continue to respond to evolving needs, checking in with families who raise concerns.